Chalais-Meudon

 Chalais-Meudon is an aeronautical research and development centre in Meudon, to the south-west of Paris.
 It was originally founded in 1793 in the nearby Château de Meudon and has played an important role in the development of French aviation.
+Starting with the development and production of balloons, the site has been a centre of aviation development, mainly, but not exclusively for military applications, ever since.
+Many famous French aircraft designers and engineers worked here or used its resources, such as hangars, wind tunnels, and laboratories to further their activities, and the site continues as an aerospace research hub into the 21st century.

+The site was the original home of the world's first aviation museum, now known as the Musée de l'air et de l'espace at Paris–Le Bourget Airport.

+History

 Balloons

-The story of aviation at Chalais-Meudon starts in October 1793 when the French Public Safety Committee ordered the construction of an observation balloon capable of carrying two observers.
+The story of aviation at Chalais-Meudon starts in October 1793 when the French Committee of Public Safety ordered the construction of an observation balloon capable of carrying two observers.
 The old royal grounds at Meudon were allocated for this work, with the Château de Meudon chosen as the centre, with Nicolas-Jacques Conté as director.
 Two French Balloon Corps balloon companies had already been created, and the new organisation's role was to build balloons and train their pilots and operators.

 The first balloon, the Entreprenant, was built within four months, and on 31 October 1794, the National School of Ballooning was created, with Conté as its director.
 Many other balloons were then built in a short period, including, in 1795, l’Intrépide which, with the First Balloon Company, was captured by Austrian troops in 1796, and is now on display at the Austrian Military Museum in Vienna - the oldest aircraft in Europe.
 They were all spherical hydrogen balloons with a diameter of at least 10 m.
 Conté himself had improved production methods for hydrogen and the treatment of the gas bags.

 In 1798 Napoleon sent one of the balloon companies in one ship to Egypt.
 It was sunk by the British at Aboukir and all the equipment was lost.
 The two balloon companies were disbanded soon afterwards, and work on balloons at Meudon ceased.